 Tip #3: Go for a solid color or classic look.

 For most of us, a solid color or maybe just some classic stripes, or a pair of slides with a classic print like leopard, is really all we need.
 And look at the pictures throughout this article … notice the retro vibe that is consistent with all of these sneakers?
 Yep, these aren’t your fancy running shoes, but your super comfy, all-day shoes.

 Tip #4: Sure, wear them with a dress or skirt, just be careful.

 Admittedly, this is almost painful to write, as I just can’t help but conjure up the sight of long skirts, socks, sneakers and fanny packs.
 But a thoughtful approach to elevate the style of the sneaks and be modern and playful to boot CAN happen.
 Just look at that photo above!
 But be careful, okay?
 It’s harder than it looks to showcase this skirt + sneakers look without looking like a 1980s secretary.
 Tips for how to accomplish this look are found in the captions below.

 Tip #5: Grab a couple pair and some of those low-rider socks

 It’s summer, and there will be times you will welcome not showing off your pedicure, which needs some work.
 A closed-toe slide or two or a sneak that makes you happy will be a welcome relief from flip-flops and such.

 Here are the socks you need:

-And, our pick for 2018?
+And, our pick?
 We’re still loving the Nike Cortez, which had a moment in 2016.
-We’re also loving the Classic Adidas Superstars, which have made a major comeback this past year and the Vans unisex old-skool lace-up sneakers in the ever-popular millennial pink are being styled by bloggers and fashionistas alike.
+We’re also loving the Classic Adidas Superstars, which have made a major comeback this past year and the Vans unisex old-school lace-up sneakers in the ever-popular millennial pink are being styled by bloggers and fashionistas alike.
 But, pick what you like best and enjoy!
 Your feet certainly will.